 First Alert Weather Day next Tuesday due to widespread, impactful rain

-Looking ahead to the weather next week, including the Thanksgiving holiday, shows a potential for rain early-mid week.
+Looking ahead to the weather next week, including the Thanksgiving holiday, shows a potential for rain early week.
 A strong system is expected to impact a number of states across the U.S., crossing our region likely Monday - Wednesday.
 Tuesday looks to be the most impactful day, with widespread rain likely.
 Which, is why we decided to declare a First Alert Weather Day.
-While showers will be possible Monday evening, widespread rain (potentially moderate or heavy at times) looks to be the case on Tuesday.
+While showers are possible Monday evening, widespread rain (potentially moderate or heavy at times) looks to be the case on Tuesday.
 Therefore, plan on wet roadways and hectic travel here at home or even surrounding states.

 Copyright 2023 WHNS.
 All rights reserved.